govau/design-system-site/content/get-started/production-build.md

 ## Use the recommended production build

 A production build provides a solid way to set up your project.
-The build is maintained and is distributed through the [npm](ttps://www.npmjs.com) ecosystem.
+The build is maintained and distributed through the [npm](ttps://www.npmjs.com) ecosystem.
 It’s ideal for ‘go live’ development.